Skip to content

 This is useful when you want a portable public handle like daily_prices while moving the actual storage implementation underneath it.

-mainsequence data-node org-unique-identifiers
+mainsequence data-node list

-This command lists DataNode table identifiers exposed by DataNodeStorage.
-It does not list asset unique_identifier values.
+The Identifier column lists DataNode table identifiers exposed by TimeIndexMetaTable.
+It does not list row-level identity dimension values.

 4) Config design: meaning vs scope vs operational knobs